AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 - `urn:x-nmos:cap:format:grain_rate` MUST be calculated with _Field Refresh Rate_
 - `urn:x-nmos:cap:format:interlace_mode` MUST be set to `progressive`

+Some of STDs are described in [DMT][DMT] with more precise vertical frequencies than _Field Refresh Rate_.
+Such STDs SHOULD be described with `urn:x-nmos:cap:format:grain_rate` supporting both frame rate values.

 [Example](./Examples.md#standard-timings)

 #### Detailed Timing Descriptors (18 Byte Descriptors)

 Defined in [E-EDID][E-EDID] section 3.10, there are 4 possible descriptors which can be provided.
-The first, _Preferred Timing Mode_ is an obligation and MUST have a `urn:x-nmos:cap:meta:preference` value of `100`.
+The first, _Preferred Timing Mode_ is an obligation and MUST have the highest `urn:x-nmos:cap:meta:preference` value amid the Constraint Sets.
+Detailed Timing Descriptors describing _Native Video Formats_ MUST have higher `urn:x-nmos:cap:meta:preference` values than video modes not marked as native.
 Any Detailed Timing Descriptors in [CTA-861][CTA-861] Extension Block (section 7.2.1) MUST follow the mapping.

 The mapping is defined in section 3.10.2 and is applied as follows: